scipy/scipy/doc/source/tutorial/interpolate/smoothing_splines.rst

 - instead of the penalty parameter :math:`\lambda`, a smoothness parameter :math:`s` is used;
-- these routines automatically construct the knot vector; depending on inputs, resulting splines may have much less knots than data points.
+- these routines automatically construct the knot vector; depending on inputs, resulting splines may have much fewer knots than data points.
 - by default boundary conditions differ: while `make_smoothing_spline` constructs natural cubic splines, these routines use the not-a-knot boundary conditions by default.